SuperOfficeDocs/superoffice-docs/user-guide/en/admin/lists/adding-template-web.md

 ## Languages tab

-Here you can add translated versions of the document template.
-To do this:
+Here you can add translated versions of the document template. [!include[To do this](../../includes/to-do-this.md)]

 1. Click **Add**.
 The **Edit list item** dialog opens.
 2. Select the language you require in the **Add language** list.